cooscoos/Hoive/README.md

 - Consider: Bevy, maybe with (egui)[https://github.com/emilk/egui] or Fyrox.
 - display you: for chat
 - fix colour of other players to random?

 ### Server

-- prioritise: on game end, boot players back into main and delete the game.
-Current implementation is jank.
-- Test it works for natural wins (not forfeits)
+- Test winnin works for natural wins (not forfeits)
-- In game_server.rs: "This is incredibly hacky because don't understand how to handle arc yet."
 - reinstate connection to db with pool
+- test that db games / users are being wiped on leave.

 Lower priority:
 - have a flag / option for running an html server.